hyginn/Ontoscope/fantom_import/README.md

 ```
 >fantomList()
 ```
-returns all Sample, Cell Type and Fantom Access Numbers
+Returns all Sample, Cell Type and Fantom Access Numbers available in the Fantom Database